Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Empirical Evaluation

 \subsection{Ablation on Predictor Types}

 We hypothesize that our model’s strong performance stems from the predictor network, which serves as a guiding signal to refine the representations produced by the encoder.
 To test this, we pretrain on GEOM following the same setup previously described and perform an ablation with three predictor variants: none, a linear predictor, and a transformer.
 We then evaluate downstream performance using either a linear probe or full fine-tuning.
-To keep the study computationally lightweight, we restrict these experiments to the smaller-sized 2D-only pretrained backbone.
-Since the predictor design is identical in both the 2D-only and multimodal variants, this enables a focused analysis of the predictor’s contribution without incurring excessive computational cost.
+To keep the study computationally lightweight, we use the smaller 2D-only pretrained backbone.
+Since the predictor design is identical across variants, this enables focused analysis without excessive computational cost.

-As shown in Appendix~\cref{tab:ablation}, removing the predictor leads to poor downstream performance across regression tasks, with the self-supervised loss collapsing to zero (\cref{fig:apx_collapse}).
+As shown in~\cref{fig:apx_collapse}, removing the predictor leads to poor downstream performance across regression tasks, with the self-supervised loss collapsing to zero.
 While the EMA target encoder stabilizes training~\citep{ema2017tarvainen, byol2020grill, jepa2023assran}, it is insufficient on its own: without an asymmetric architecture, the model collapses to trivial solutions.
 Adding a predictor breaks this symmetry and prevents collapse~\citep{byolexplain2020richemond}, consistent with theory showing that a trainable prediction head enables richer representations~\citep{predictor2022wen}.
-Even a simple MLP improves results, but the transformer predictor performs best, likely because it operates at the node level before pooling, yielding more informative graph-level embeddings.
-We therefore adopt it as the default.
+Even a simple MLP improves results, but the transformer performs best, likely because it operates at the node level before pooling, yielding more informative graph-level embeddings.